 You’ll Love: Preacher

-As I was watching, I found myself almost ready to rush through scenes with other characters just so I could get to more scenes with Preacher in them.
+Season 1: As I was watching, I found myself almost ready to rush through scenes with other characters just so I could get to more scenes with Preacher in them.
 His character is completely fascinating, and he’s not exactly hard on the eyes, either.
 Ahem.
 Here’s hoping that there will be way more Preacher in season 2.
 (Hint, hint, Netflix)

-You’ll (probably) Hate: Martin Henderson as Jack
+Unpopular opinion alert: You’ll (maybe) Hate: Martin Henderson as Jack

-Look, Martin Henderson is a talented guy.
+Season 1: Look, Martin Henderson is a talented guy.
 And he’s not bad-looking, either.
 But I just don’t get a “romance novel hero” vibe from him.
 Like, at all.
 He’s just a little...boring and plain when compared to the other actors on the show.

 And as a character, I found Jack to be a little clueless and bumbling at times.
 His insistence that his “friend-with-benefits” doesn’t think their 2-year affair is anything more than it is because she swore when they started out she wasn’t looking for a relationship was a little sad.
 I mean, of COURSE she thinks you’re something more than friends with benefits after TWO YEARS TOGETHER.
 Geez, man, take a big whiff of all the commitment clues she’s been throwing at you.
 I felt like he really led Charmaine on and treated her kind of crappily, frankly.
 Not behavior I like to see in my romance heroes.
 (Even though Charmaine was a total doormat and I didn’t like her very much, she didn’t deserve THAT.)